araujosnathan/api-node/README.md

 # FILE: serie.js

 Now we define how will be our schema on BD and exports this model to be used in POST, GET, PUT or DELETE.

+# FILE: create_db.js

+In this source is created a db with one serie.

 # After you know all this, how do you up the server?